-Some people prefer to hold income units outside of a tax shelter.
+Some people prefer to hold income units when investing outside of a tax shelter.
 The dividend payouts can be used to rebalance, or to pay tax bills without you having to sell units and trigger capital gains woes if you breach your exemption allowance.

 Whichever way you go, just remember that any accumulation units in your portfolio are not immune to income tax.